rosedu/techblog/posts/2012/04/30/making-your-shell-life-easier.md

 ---
-layout: post
 date: 2012-04-30
 title: Making your shell life easier
-tags: [CLI, bash, shell, terminal, tmux, screen, jobs, fg, pushd, popd]
 author: Alexandru Juncu
+tags: CLI, bash, shell, terminal, tmux, screen, jobs, fg, pushd, popd
 ---

 Most Linux users prefer to use the CLI because of its efficiency.
 But